shunkakinoki/shunkakinoki/pioneer/en/ycombinator.md

 It's new because it's a backend service tailored for the edge.
 It offers a better performance while providing a 10x backend developer experience, People resort to firebase and other existing infrastructure providers.

+The product will consist of three main parts, a distributed SQL database, productive development flow, and edge functions.

+1. Distributed SQL Database

+We are planning to offer a distributed serverless Postgres database.
+This will free developers from ever worrying about scalability while harnessing the power of SQL.
+We will drive the adoption of serverless SQL databases.

+2. Productive Development Workflow

+We provide a seamless backend workflow from local development to production.
+Schema changes will instantly setup endpoints, such as a GraphQL API with edge caching.
+Migrations will be applied to every commit to the pull request, so developers can enjoy the latest changes without hassle.

+3. Edge functions

+We will offer edge functions in 200+ locations around the world for maximum performance, while providing zero cold starts.
+Developers will be able to write custom logic directly on the edge, leading to a delightful developer experience.
+We will accelerate the transition to the edge.

 #### Who are your competitors, and who might become competitors?
 Who do you fear most?